 Seemingly casual, If You Could See Me Now appeals for another look, to look again, setting a chilled-out club dance into one dizzying wave-like motion.

-Progressing continuously, the vibes accumulate and electrify, drawing the audience deeper and deeper into the performance.
-At maximal exertion and sweaty physicality, the incessant movement flow audaciously redefines itself as luminous and versatile impressions.
-The performance space dilates and shifts.
+Three performers progress continuously.
+Vibes accumulate and electrify.
+At maximal exertion and sweaty physicality, their movement flow audaciously reinvents itself as luminous and versatile impressions.
+The performance space dilates, dissolves and shifts.
 Time gets chopped up then reshapes.

 "It is no exaggeration to say that these kind of experiences will determine the future of the theatre. (....)
 In this liberating dance performance everything falls into place. " - Alexander Hiskemuller, Trouw